Cyprus Airways (1947–2015): 1990s

 British Airways divested the last of its shares in 1991, leaving the government with an 80.46 percent stake and private investors, the remainder.
 The airline was flying high, introducing a livery and uniforms as the Airbuses plied new routes to Berlin and Helsinki.
 Cyprus Airways had also joined the SABRE international computer reservations system and set up a tour operation in the United Kingdom.

-In 1992 the group established Eurocypria Airlines Ltd. to fly European tourists to Cyprus on a charter basis.
+In 1992, the group established Eurocypria Airlines Ltd. to fly European tourists to Cyprus on a charter basis.
 It was expanding into ancillary services as well, taking over duty-free operations at Larnaca and Pafos airports.

 Cyprus added many new cooperation agreements with other airlines as it developed its international reach by linking Europe and the Middle East.
 Its partners included KLM and Saudia.
-By the mid-1990s, more than one million passengers were flying Cyprus Airways every year; another 4,000 chose the charter operation Eurocypria.
+By the mid 1990s, more than one million passengers were flying Cyprus Airways every year; another 4,000 chose the charter operation Eurocypria.
 The airline's market share approached 40 percent.
 After a rough couple of years, the company posted a CYP 13 million profit in 1994 thanks to cost-cutting and marketing efforts.

 New millennium

 The airline introduced a restyled livery, as it embarked on an ambitious fleet renewal programme.
 Two new Airbus A319s, smaller than its other aircraft, were added in 2002.
 The next year, two new Airbus A330s replaced the older A310s on long-haul routes.
 A fleet of four Boeing 737s was chosen for the Eurocypria charter subsidiary, however, with two further similar aircraft added in 2004 and 2005.
 A feature of the new Eurocypria aircraft was that each had a different colour on its tail.
 In the meantime, the A320s owned by Cyprus Airways but leased to Eurocypria were returned to the parent company.

 In 2002, the Cypriot government lowered its ownership stake to 69.62 percent.

 Cyprus Airways founded Hellas Jet in Athens (Greece) in 2003, never making a profit.
 It held a 75% share of that carrier until all of the shares were sold to Air Miles (charter broker) Air Miles in 2005.

 In 2006, the government of Cyprus bought Eurocypria because Cyprus Airways started facing severe financial problems.

-According to the airline's 2010 financial results the operating loss for 2010 was €4,9 million in comparison to a loss of €5,4 million in 2009.
-On 28 June 2011 Cyprus Airways issued a profits warning to the Cyprus Stock Exchange, attributing this to "the continuing financial crisis and to the further significant increase in fuel prices."
+According to the airline's 2010 financial results, the operating loss for 2010 was €4,9 million in comparison to a loss of €5,4 million in 2009.
+On 28 June 2011, Cyprus Airways issued a profits warning to the Cyprus Stock Exchange, attributing this to "the continuing financial crisis and to the further significant increase in fuel prices."
 On 31 August 2011, Cyprus Airways issued its results for the first half of 2011, which showed a loss of €29.3 million, compared to a loss of €25.5 million for the respective period in 2010, representing an increase of €3.8 million.

-As a result of a restructuring programme to curb the continued losses, most Middle East destinations were cut from the timetable in 2011/2012, including Bahrain, Cairo, Damascus, Dubai and Jeddah.
+As a result of a restructuring programme to curb the continued losses, most Middle East destinations were cut from the timetable in 2011 and 2012, including Bahrain, Cairo, Damascus, Dubai and Jeddah.